Carole Velez – Community Liaison

 Linda Tonjann offers a calming voice and presence – all day long

 It’s 5:30 a.m. and Linda Tonjann, who’s already been up for more than an hour, starts her day at the front desk of Lillian Pratt Hall, the Assisted Living facility at Franke Tobey Jones.
 Today may not be like yesterday, but her focus of helping the residents in any way she can never changes.

 Assisting with a shirt button here and there, helping residents find their way to the dining room or back to their rooms, answering the phone, arranging appointments, troubleshooting internet issues, ensuring letters get mailed, greeting tours.
 You name it and Linda Tonjann, who’s officially the day receptionist for Franke Tobey Jones gets it done.

 Linda says the residents are the best part of her day.
 “I love hearing their stories, and learning more about their backgrounds.”

-Most residents who move to Lillian Pratt move over from the independent living section at Franke Tobey Jones after they’ve reached a point where they’ve become less independent and need some additional care.
+Most residents who come to Lillian Pratt move over from the independent living section at Franke Tobey Jones after they’ve reached a point where they’ve become less independent and need some additional care.
 Linda says they come in and think it’s the end of their life.
 “They start by saying, ‘oh my gosh, we have to go over to the big house,’ but they soon find out that there is so much interaction, a higher level of care, they feel less lonely and soon they love it.”